Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 ## Installation
 Please refer to the [Official Tensorflow Installation Guide](https://www.tensorflow.org/install) to avoid any compatibility issues.
-I am curently running on `Tensorflow 2.12.3` with `Keras 2.12.0` and `Python 3.10.6`.
+I am running on the current latest versions of `Tensorflow 2.12.3` with `Keras 2.12.0` and `Python 3.10.6`.
 I am using `pip 23.1.2` to install the needed packages.

 Here is a full list of packages you may need to install/upgrade using `pip`:
 ```